• Skip to main content

 Smoked Queso is delicious when served with corn or tortilla chips for dipping.
 It does have a thick and chunky consistency, so be sure to choose a sturdy chip that can scoop it up without breaking.

-If there is any downfall to this delicious dip, it congeals and forms a solid mass when it cools.
-This means it has to be kept warm for easy dipping.
+Smoked queso dip must be kept warm for easy dipping because it thickens and forms a solid mass when it cools.
 Because it starts and smokes in a cast-iron skillet, one easy fix is to serve it on a hot plate or portable electric burner.

-Alternatively, you can keep it warm by transferring it to a chafing dish, an electric fondue pot, or a small crockpot or slow cooker.
+Alternatively, you can keep it warm by transferring it to a chafing dish, an electric fondue pot, a small crockpot, or a slow cooker.

 Leftovers can be stored covered in the refrigerator for four to five days.
 I don’t recommend freezing it because it will change the texture.